ucsb-cs56-projects/cs56-games-countdown/W18_proj00.md

 ### Software
-  * The software runs in both the in a GUI environment.
+  * The software runs in a GUI environment.
 It currently shows the minigames available as soon as you click start.

 ### User Should Stories
   * As a user, I would like to have more minigames to play.